-Colors can be fresh, serious, playful, calming, energizing etc. The color choice must be based on the targeted clients’ preference and on the brand’s personality.
+Colors can be fresh, serious, playful, calming, energizing, etc. The color choice must be based on the targeted clients’ preferences and on the brand’s personality.

 The logo concepts come to life with the addition of colors.
 If the client approved a few color palettes, we will test them on the logo concepts.

 If not, we’ll choose the ones that are most in line with the client’s brand and the preferences of their client persona.
 Color is subjective, and we’ll present the logo to our client in different hues and tones.

 However, we’ll ensure that the logo also looks good in black and white shades.
 These monotone designs may be needed in different backgrounds of branding material.

 Finally!
 Three or four versions of a logo came to life, and they await being presented to the client.
 That requires formatting and text to explain the vision.